Democrats, Republicans race to finish in Ga. as Trump casts shadow over Senate runoffs

 Democrats, who have long considered themselves underdogs in the runoff contests, have been cheered by early vote numbers and clear signs in the state that many core Democratic constituencies, including suburban and urban voters, remained engaged.
 Public polling, which has been less prominent than during the presidential campaign, has generally shown a close race.

-Just about every available bit of television and radio airtime has been consumed by the four campaigns and their supporting outside groups, leading to barrage of messaging.
+Just about every available bit of television and radio airtime has been consumed by the four campaigns and their supporting outside groups, leading to a barrage of messaging.
 But Democrats thought their advantage came via an aggressive voter registration effort, which continued after the presidential campaign, and a large get-out-the-vote operation that did not pause after Biden’s victory.

-“Over the course of this campaign, it is clear that the structural advantages that we had, the sweat equity on the ground, has paid off,” said Bradley Beychock, the president of American Bridge, which has spent about $9 million to elect the two Democrats.
-“A day out it is clear that this race is a toss-up, and we maybe have a slight advantage.”
+“Over the course of this campaign, it is clear that the structural advantages that we had, the sweat equity on the ground, has paid off,” said Bradley Beychok the president of American Bridge, which has spent about $9 million to elect the two Democrats.
+“A day out, it is clear that this race is a toss-up and we maybe have a slight advantage.”

 The Republican candidates have been bedeviled by Trump’s actions, even as the president remains one of their biggest assets.
 Both Perdue and Loeffler have said they support Trump’s late call for $2,000 stimulus checks to Americans, a move that is also backed by House Speaker Nancy Pelosi (D-Calif.) and opposed by Senate Majority Leader Mitch McConnell (R-Ky.).